 Recently, watchers of the MckMama train wreck were treated to the news that blogger Jennifer McKinney has bought a home.
 This lovely home in West Salem, Wisconsin, was most recently on the market at $289,900.

 Jennifer “MckMama” McKinney bought the home under a contract for deed arrangement, also called a land contract.
-She paid $20,000 up front, with a balance of $282,500 to be paid monthly with annual interest at 6.95%.
+She paid $282,500 with $20,000 up front and the balance to be paid monthly with annual interest at 6.95%.
 The contract matures on April 15, 2013, which means she must pay in full at that time or lose her downpayment and lose the house.
 That can be done with cash on hand or some other form of financing, like a bank loan.
 If they buyer defaults on the land contract, the property typically reverts to the seller and the buyer loses all money previously paid.

 Readers have questions about what this purchase means since Jennifer and Israel McKinney are currently in the middle of a Chapter 7 bankruptcy proceeding.
 A home purchase does not affect the bankruptcy proceeding.